by Gary Hunter

 In 2014, a newspaper reporter noticed that in some Harris County drug cases the results ...

 Immigration and Customs (ICE) officials in northern California agreed to settle a three-year-old federal class-action lawsuit that focused on ICE policies which unnecessarily restricted the ability of immigration detainees to communicate with their counsel and prepare for court hearings.
 The November 2016 settlement required ICE to pay ...

 The Seventh Circuit Court of Appeals upheld an award of $1.00 in a case where a jury found a prison guard had used excessive force.

-The plaintiff, Sammy J. Moore, an Illinois state prisoner, claimed he was struck in the head twice by guard Peter Liszewski ...
+The plaintiff, Sammy J. Moore, an Illinois state prisoner, claimed he was struck in the head twice by guard Peter Liszewski.
+A ...

 Private prisons cost the state of Oklahoma $92.7 million in 2015 alone, and almost $1 billion since 2004.
 With its prison system currently operating at 122 percent of capacity, the Oklahoma Board of Corrections (OBOC) will need even more private prison bed space, according to Joe M. Allbaugh, Director of the state’s Department of Corrections.

 “Given the current prison population, I don’t see any long-term scenario where we won’t rely on private prisons,” he said.